 Workshop schedule

-Proceedings: Papers will be Open Access and available at the PUBLISSO Fachrepositorium DaMaLOS 2024 collection
+Proceedings: Papers are Open Access and available at the PUBLISSO Fachrepositorium DaMaLOS 2024 collection.
+Corresponding presentations available at Zenodo DaMaLOS Community.

 Schedule